galczo5/mythical-angular/content/posts/testbed-time.md

 thinking about my last results from the [previous article](https://mythical-angular.dev/posts/ngc-esbuild-jest/).
 I was able to use esbuild instead of ts-jest, and it was still slow.

-It looked like using TestBed is really time-consuming.
+It looked like using TestBed is time-consuming.
 So I decided to check it, and I'm ready to show you the results.

 ## The test

 For testing, I used the same repository.
 You can find it on my GitHub: [ng-esbuild-unit-tests](https://github.com/galczo5/ng-esbuild-unit-tests).

 The test is simple.
 Each `it` contains a loop and a test.
-Both tests are testing the same case, tests are checking if `Output` of the component emitted a value after calling `createItem` method.
+Both tests are testing the same case, tests are checking if the `Output` of the component emitted a value after calling `createItem` method.

 ```typescript
 import {TestBed} from '@angular/core/testing';